DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 TableGroupRow.Row | [GroupRowArgs](#group-row-args) | A component that renders a group row.
 TableGroupRow.Cell | [GroupCellArgs](#group-cell-args) | A component that renders a group cell.

-All other component's properties will be spreaded to the root element of this component.
+If you specify additional properties, they are added to the component's root element.

 ## Plugin Developer Reference